menu

 Overview

 Milroy is a tiny town located in the state of Indiana.
 With a population of 628 people and just one neighborhood, Milroy is the 378th largest community in Indiana.
-Milroy has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Milroy has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-When you are in Milroy, you'll notice that it is more blue-collar than most other communities in America.
-36.50% of Milroy’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Milroy is a town of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Milroy who work in office and administrative support (15.69%), maintenance occupations (13.87%), and food service (13.50%).
+Milroy is a blue-collar town, with 38.40% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Milroy is a town of sales and office workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Milroy who work in office and administrative support (22.92%), business and financial occupations (10.32%), and food service (10.03%).

 Setting & Lifestyle

-Milroy is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Milroy doesn't have a public transportation system that people use for their commute.

 Demographics

-The citizens of Milroy are slightly better educated than the national average of 21.84% for all cities and towns, with 22.31% of adults in Milroy having a bachelor's degree or advanced degree.
+In terms of college education, Milroy is nearly on par with the US average for all cities of 21.84%: 20.82% of adults 25 and older in Milroy have a bachelor's degree or advanced degree.

 The most common language spoken in Milroy is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Italian and Polish.

 Notable & Unique Neighborhood Characteristics